Comparison·Mar 29, 2026·12 min read

 Hyperscience sits in the same category as Rossum, ABBYY, and Nanonets: extract structured data from documents at high accuracy, then hand that data off to whatever downstream system makes the actual decision.
 The hard problem they solve is extraction at scale on heterogeneous document types, often with custom-trained models tuned to the buyer's exact forms.
 That work is real and valuable.
 It is also only the first leg of a credit workflow.

 Floowed is in a different category.
 We call it lending decisioning, and the canonical reference points are platforms like Taktile, Provenir, GDS Link, Scienaptic, Lentra, FICO Platform, Experian PowerCurve, and CRIF Strategy One.
 A decisioning platform owns the path from a borrower submission to an approve, decline, refer, or price decision.
-Document intake and extraction are part of that path, but they are not the product.
-The product is the policy: the rules, scorecards, knockouts, segmentations, and routing logic that decide who gets credit and on what terms.
+Document intake, extraction, and analysis are part of that path.
+The product is two things working together: document intelligence that reads and analyses the paperwork, and the policy that decides who gets credit and on what terms, expressed as rules, scorecards, knockouts, segmentations, and routing logic.

 For a deeper walkthrough of why these are different categories, see credit decisioning vs credit scoring and what is a credit decisioning platform.
 Buying an IDP when you actually need decisioning is one of the most common, and most expensive, missteps in lending tech.